anushka002/PX4-Robotic-Boat-Lake/Project Report/README.md

 The simulation runs on Ubuntu 22.04 with ROS2 Humble, Gazebo Classic (v11), and PX4 v1.14, using an AMD Ryzen 7 CPU.
 ROS2 and Gazebo were installed per official guides, with PX4 SITL launched via a standard command, verified by spawning a default boat model.

 #### 3.2.2 Boat Model Modifications
 A PX4 boat model was enhanced with a 640x640 RGB camera at the bow (90° FOV), streaming to a ROS2 topic.
-Control parameters set a 0.5 m/s speed and 1m waypoint tolerance for a lawnmower pattern, with a 5 kg, 1m x 0.5m hull for realistic dynamics.

 #### 3.2.3 Gazebo World Modifications
 The default boat.world was modified with Tempe Town Lake coordinates (33.4326° N, -111.9321° W) for QGroundControl display.
 Twenty trash objects (10 spheres, 10 rectangles, 0.01–0.1 kg) were added, floating via a custom libtrashbuoyancy.so plugin.
 Default daylight is used, with future lighting variations planned.
 Initial tests confirmed camera detection of trash.

 #### 3.2.4 Simulation and Testing
 The boat will follow a lawnmower pattern over 100m x 50m, with YOLOv8 processing camera data.
 Ten runs will assess coverage (>95%), detection rate (≥90%), and time (<15 min), integrating vision outputs to adjust navigation, planned for the final phase.